Knee osteoarthritis

 Diagnosis of knee osteoarthritis

 A GP will ask about your symptoms and your medical history and will examine your knee.
-They’ll usually diagnose knee osteoarthritis from examining you and how you describe your symptoms.
+They’ll usually diagnose knee osteoarthritis from examining you and your description of your symptoms.
 But they may refer you to have an X-ray and a blood test to help make the diagnosis and to rule out other things.

 Looking for physiotherapy?